 Lender’s Requirements.
 Contractor agrees to cooperate with Owner as to any changes or additions to the insurance required to be provided by Contractor under the Agreement, which are made necessary by requirements imposed by Lenders of Owner.

 Disclosure to Insurers.
 Contractor shall ensure that full disclosure is made to the insurers providing insurance to Owner under the Agreement, including: (i) all information which such insurers specifically request to be disclosed; (ii) all information which is of a type which insurance brokers in relation to the relevant policy notify Contractor should be disclosed to such insurers; (iii) reports required by such insurers; and (iv) details of any significant problems encountered in the Work.
-Contractor shall put in place appropriate internal reporting procedures to ensure that full disclosure required by this Section 1.T is made by Contractor’s staff.
+Contractor shall put in place appropriate internal reporting procedures to ensure that full disclosure required by this Section 1.S is made by Contractor’s staff.

 Reduction of Limits.
 Information concerning reduction or erosion of limits due to claims paid under the general aggregate or the products and completed operations aggregate, or both, for each applicable insurance policies required to be provided by Contractor under the Agreement shall be furnished by Contractor to Owner as soon as reasonably possible following such reduction or erosion.